data-science-coursework/IJC437-PM25-Sheffield-Leeds/README.md

   # How to run the analysis
   1. Download or clone this repository
   2. OpenRStudio and set the working directory to the project root.
+  3. Run `pm25_analysis.R` to process the data
-  3. Run the analysis script in the `scripts/` folder.
+  4. Run `pm25_plots.R` to generate all visualisations used in the report